CANDU reactor: Foreign sales

 In 1972, AECL submitted a design based on the Pickering plant to Argentina's Comision Nacional de Energia Atomica process, in partnership with the Italian company Italimpianti.
 High inflation during construction led to massive losses, and efforts to re-negotiate the deal were interrupted by the March 1976 coup led by General Videla.
 The Embalse Nuclear Power Station began commercial operation in January 1984.
 There have been ongoing negotiations to open more CANDU 6 reactors in the country, including a 2007 deal between Canada, China and Argentina, but to date no firm plans have been announced.

 A licensing agreement with Romania was signed in 1977, selling the CANDU 6 design for $5 million per reactor for the first four reactors, and then $2 million each for the next twelve.
 In addition, Canadian companies would supply a varying amount of equipment for the reactors, about $100 million of the first reactor's $800 million price tag, and then falling over time.
 In 1980, Nicolae Ceaușescu asked for a modification to provide goods instead of cash, in exchange the amount of Canadian content was increased and a second reactor would be built with Canadian help.
 Economic troubles in the country worsened throughout the construction phase.
 The first reactor of the Cernavodă Nuclear Power Plant only came online in April 1996, a decade after its December 1985 predicted startup.
 Further loans were arranged for completion of the second reactor, which went online in November 2007.

 In January 1975, a deal was announced for a single CANDU 6 reactor to be built in South Korea, now known as the Wolsong-1 Power Reactor.
 Construction started in 1977 and commercial operation began in April 1983.
 In December 1990 a further deal was announced for three additional units at the same site, which began operation in the period 1997–1999.
 South Korea also negotiated development and technology transfer deals with Westinghouse for their advanced System-80 reactor design, and all future development is based on locally built versions of this reactor.

 In June 1998, construction started on a CANDU 6 reactor in Qinshan China Qinshan Nuclear Power Plant, as Phase III (units 4 and 5) of the planned 11 unit facility.
 Commercial operation began in December 2002 and July 2003, respectively.
 These are the first heavy water reactors in China.
-Qinshan is the first CANDU-6 project to use open-top reactor building construction, and the first project where commercial operation began earlier than the projected date.
+Qinshan was the first CANDU-6 project to use open-top reactor building construction, and the first project where commercial operation began earlier than the projected date.

-CANDU Energy is continuing marketing efforts in China.
-In addition, China and Argentina have agreed a contract to build a 700 MWe CANDU-6 derived reactor.
-Construction is planned to start in 2018 at Atucha.